citizenfx/fivem-docs/content/docs/server-manual/game-server-hosting-providers.md

 ---
-title: Setting up a server using a game server hosting provider
+title: Setting Up a Server Using a Game Server Hosting Provider
 weight: 20
 description: >
   A step-by-step guide on setting up a server using a game server hosting provider.